jhdeov/ArmenianVerbs/README.md

 The most systematic collection of Western Armenian paradigms is found in Boyacioglu [2010](https://www.asiatheque.com/en/book/hay-pay-les-verbes-de-larmenien-occidental-western-armenian-verbs).
 He documents 58 paradigms

 ## Resources
-In the `paradigms` folder, 58 paradigms are provided in both `.xlxs` or `.tsv`.
-A README file explains the organization of the files.
+In the [paradigms](paradigms/) folder, 58 paradigms are provided in both `.xlxs` or `.tsv`.
+A [README](paradigms/README.md) file explains the organization of the files.
 The paradigms include:
 - complex tenses
 - particles and auxiliaries
 - stemmed paradigms

-In the `verblist` folder, a lexicon of almost 3000 words is provided in both `.xlxs` or `.tsv`.
+In the [verblist](verblist/)  folder, a lexicon of almost 3000 words is provided in both `.xlxs` or `.tsv`.
 The list is taken from Boyacioglu 2010.
 It includes the conjugation class of every verb.

 Transliterated versions of the paradigms and verblist are also provided.
-They are transliterated based on the key in the `transliteration.md` file.
+They are transliterated based on the [transliteration key](transliteration.md).

 The paradigms match the system used in the [Apertium](https://github.com/jhdeov/apertium-hyw) morphological analyzet for Western Armenian.